 Of the myriad questions that ramble through a dog lover’s mind, perhaps the most frequent is: ‘What do dogs dream about?’

 Just like humans, dogs are able to dream while sleeping.
 Cats, rats, and even some species of birds also dream.
-Dogs experience REM sleep, which is when the dreams that we remember happen.
+Dogs enter REM [Rapid Eye Movement] sleep just like humans which is when the dreams that we remember happen.

 Dog dreams begin at about 20 minutes into their sleep and last for about 2-3 minutes — during which time a dog’s breathing can become irregular.
 Small dogs usually have shorter, more frequent dreams whereas dogs of a generally larger breed usually have fewer dreams that last longer.